crkt/sn-frontend/README.md

 ```
 Will do the trick.

 Some configurations that must be present in the config file of apache.
 On linux it can be found in /etc/httpd/conf/httpd.conf.
-Don't know the location of windows.
+Don't know the location on windows.
 ```
 DocumentRoot "/var/www"
 <Directory />